Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 Non-commercial use of the Software remains available under the AGPL-3.0 license.
 This Commercial License does not limit or restrict rights granted under AGPL-3.0 for qualifying non-commercial academic or personal research use.

+**IMPORTANT — Open Source Contribution Does Not Exempt Commercial Use:**
+Contributing code, fixes, or improvements to the open-source version of the Software does not exempt Licensee from the requirement to obtain a commercial license for any commercial use.
+Contributing to open source is separate from and does not affect commercial licensing requirements.
+Any commercial use (as defined in Section 1) requires a commercial license regardless of whether Licensee has contributed to the open-source version.

+**IMPORTANT — Open Source Contribution Does Not Exempt Commercial Use:**
+Contributing code, fixes, or improvements to the open-source version of the Software does not exempt Licensee from the requirement to obtain a commercial license for any commercial use.
+Contributing to open source is separate from and does not affect commercial licensing requirements.
+Any commercial use (as defined in Section 1) requires a commercial license regardless of whether Licensee has contributed to the open-source version.

 ## 3. OWNERSHIP

 The Software is licensed, not sold.
 As between Licensor and Licensee, Licensor retains all right, title, and interest in and to the Software and all related intellectual property rights, whether registered or unregistered.